karisti/42_libft/README.md

 # 42_Libft

 ## Description
-This project consists of recreating some C standard library functions related to memory management or strings.
+This project consists of recreating some C standard library functions related to memory management or string manipulation.
 It also has a bonus that consists of creating linked lists.
 Furthermore, some extra functions have been added, useful for more advanced projects.

 ## Prerequisites
 - Nothing needed